Isaw

 Isaw is a popular street food from the Philippines, made from barbecued pig or chicken intestines.
 It is a type of inihaw.
-The intestines are cleaned, turned inside out, and cleaned again, repeating the process several times; they are then either boiled, then grilled, or immediately grilled on sticks.
-They are usually dipped in vinegar or sukang pinakurat (vinegar with onions, peppers, and other spices).
+The intestines are cleaned several times and are then either boiled, then grilled on sticks.
+For presentability, the intestines are usually applied with orange food coloring.
+Once cooked, it is usually dipped in vinegar or sukang pinakurat (vinegar with onions, peppers, and other spices).
 They are usually sold by vendors on street corners during the afternoons.